gabriel-jm/lithen-fns/docs/signals/signals.md

-# Lithen Tag Functions - Signals
+# Lithen Functions - Signals

 Signals are simple implementations of a `Observer` / `Publisher and Subscriber` Design Pattern.
 In which we have, the `DataSignal`, the `DataSignalRecord` and the `LithenShell`.
 They are used to simplify value updates and reactions to it using the library.